 - i.
-Cheating -- Giving, receiving, or using unauthorized assistance, information, or study aids in academic work, or preventing another from using authorized assistance, information, or study aids.
+Cheating -- Giving, receiving, or using, or attempting to give, receive, or use unauthorized assistance, information, or study aids in academic work, or preventing or attempting to prevent another from using authorized assistance, information, or study aids.
 Consulting with any persons other than the course professor and teaching assistants regarding a take-home examination between the time the exam is distributed and the time it is submitted by the student for grading.
-Students should assume that all take-home exams are closed book and that they may not consult books, notes, or any other reference material unless explicitly permitted to do so by the instructor of the course. - ii.
-Plagiarism -- Unacknowledged or falsely acknowledged presentation of another person's ideas, expressions, or original research as one's own work whether intentional or unintentional.
-Such an act often gives the reader the impression that the student has written or thought something that they have in fact borrowed from another.
+Students should assume the exam is closed book; they may not consult books, notes, or any other reference material unless explicitly permitted to do so by the instructor of the course. - ii.
+Plagiarism -- Unacknowledged or falsely acknowledged presentation of another person's ideas, expressions, or original research as one's own work.
+Such an act often gives the reader the impression that the student has written or thought something that he or she has in fact borrowed from another.
 Any paraphrasing or quotation must be appropriately acknowledged.
 Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
-Use of artificial intelligence generated material is a violation when presented as a student's own work and/or used in a manner not explicitly authorized by the instructor.
 Please consult any of the available references on acknowledging sources in academic work for more information on documenting sources. - iii.
-Fabrication -- Submission of contrived or altered information in any academic exercise.
-This includes, but is not limited to, the creation of false data or research results, altering or manipulating data or results to misrepresent the findings, fabricating citations or sources, forging documents, and inventing or deliberately modifying information in academic submissions. - iv.
-False Information Furnishing false information to any University official, instructor, or University office relating to any academic assignment or academic issue. - v.
-Unauthorized collaboration -- Collaboration with other individuals, groups, organizations, or external resources that is not explicitly allowed
+Fabrication -- Submission of contrived or altered information in any academic exercise. - iv.
+False Information - Furnishing false information to any University official, instructor, or University office relating to any academic assignment or academic issue.

-- by the instructor to obtain credit for examinations or course assignments. - vi.
+- v.
+Unauthorized collaboration -- Collaboration not explicitly allowed by the instructor to obtain credit for examinations or course assignments. - vi.
 Multiple submission -- Presentation of a paper or other work for credit in two distinct courses without prior approval by both instructors. - vii.
 Sabotage -- Destroying or damaging another student's work, or otherwise preventing such work from receiving fair graded assessment. - viii.
 Unfair advantage -- Any behavior disallowed by an instructor that gives an advantage over other fellow students in an academic exercise. - ix.
 Facilitation of academic dishonesty -- Knowingly helping or attempting to help another student violate any provision of the Code. - x.
 Tampering with academic records -- Misrepresenting, tampering with, or attempting to tamper with any portion of a student's academic record. - xi.
-Unauthorized access, sharing, or use Providing third-party access to course materials on your individual learning management system site.
-This includes but is not limited to, sharing login credentials, uploading course materials to public or private forums, distributing copies of lectures, assignments, tests, or other resources provided through the learning management system, and aiding others in gaining unauthorized access.
-It also encompasses accessing course materials or information from another student's account without permission. - xii.
 Improper disclosure -- Failure of an Honor Board member, witness or participant in an Honor Board hearing to maintain strict confidentiality concerning the identity of students accused of Honor Code violations.